oronmoz/Supermarket-Managing-Tool/README.md

 ## Notes

 - The system uses a mix of dynamic memory allocation and file I/O for data management.
-- Error handling is implemented throughout the codebase for robustness.
 - The project demonstrates various C programming concepts including structs, pointers, file handling, and modular programming.